(Photo: Slagelse bus station.) (Læs dem på dansk: sighthound.net/moviahistorier.htm)

 We must have looked as if we were hauling a cat out from between the wheels!!!

 Unfortunately, I did not photograph her kneeling in the road as I was concentrating on the cars that tried to overtake us.
 Shame, as it's not every day you can catch a bus driver on his / her knees!

 This action seemed to cure the error, rather like restarting a computer – which indeed is what happened here.

 So I finally could arrive home at my bus stop – BUT to my horror, I then see that all the blue check-out spots said "out of order"!
 She had switched them off too!!!
 So I could not check out – which would give a small fine.
 So I told her this and added that I had an app on my mobile that would allow me to check out from home.

 She stayed at the bus stop for a while after, as I walked off, so I assume that she had fixed the problem before she drove off.

-But before I stepped off, I thanked her for an extra exciting (nerve-wracking) bus ride !!!
+But before I stepped off, I thanked her for an extra exciting and nerve-wracking bus ride !!!